optimad/bitpit/INSTALL.md

 * (optionally) MPI implementation.
 It has been tested with OpenMPI >= 1.6.5.

 Some additional dependencies are required for building specific modules
-* libxml2 and its development headers are needed when compiling the 'IO' module (please note that the 'IO' module is a dependecies for many other bitpit modules, the only modules that do not depend on 'IO' are the low level modules like 'operators', 'containers', 'LA', and 'SA').
-Moreover, json support is automatically enabled if RapidJSON (version 1.1.0) libraries
+* boost and its development headers are needed when compiling the 'IO' module (please note that the 'IO' module is a dependecies for many other bitpit modules, the only modules that do not depend on 'IO' are the low level modules like 'operators', 'containers', 'LA', and 'SA').
-  are installed on the system (https://github.com/Tencent/rapidjson): this is a completely optional requirement, IO module will compile and work fine with the only xml support too;
 * blas, lapack, and lapacke are needed when compiling 'CG', 'RBF', and 'POD' modules.